Top 37 Hotel Manager Interview Questions & Expert Answers

 We are confident that as an experienced hotel professional, you won't be wearing sports attire for your interview and that you will refrain from wearing overly revealing clothes.

 One of the key skills of a Hotel Manager is attention to detail.
-Bear in mind that wrinkled clothes might be a big turn-off for the hiring manager.
-Prepare your outfit in advance and ensure it looks as impeccable as your next uniform.
+So, make sure you avoid some essential mistakes when preparing for your interview.
+For example, bear in mind that wrinkled clothes might be a big turn-off for the hiring manager.
+It's better to prepare your outfit in advance and ensure it looks as impeccable as your next uniform.

 PRO TIP: Ensure that your nails are neat, and for the ladies, we suggest modest styling.
 We are aware that nail fashion is taking off and that ultra-long, extremely colorful nails are in, but we suggest you try something less attention-grabbing.